 If the RTI Unit is shut down on a day which is not a weekend or holiday, the day will be counted as a business day.
 This includes unplanned closures, for example because of extreme weather events, and planned closures such as any Christmas/New Year shut down.

-When does a day end?
+When does a business day end?

-When do you start counting?
+When to start counting?

 The processing period begins to run as soon as a valid application arrives in the agency, not the day it arrives in the RTI Unit.
 It is important that RTI applications are sent to the RTI Unit as quickly as possible.